ralavay/wordpress-ops/README.md

 I think most of the Wordpress sites are running on a single server on DigitalOcean, AWS, GCP, etc.

-The problem comes when you have more than 1 instances of Wordpress e.g user sessions, uploaded data, etc. Most of these are easily handled by plugin.
+The problem comes when you have more than 1 server e.g user sessions, uploaded data, etc. Most of these are easily handled by plugin.
 Here are some plugins that we recommend

 - [WP Offload S3](https://deliciousbrains.com/wp-offload-s3/) uploads images to S3 instead of storing them in server.
 - [WP Session Manager](https://wordpress.org/plugins/wp-session-manager/) supports to move PHP session to database.